matteo-briani/DevOpsPrinciples/principle_of_flow.markdown

 ### Make you work visible

 A very visual example is to organize the work in a Kanban board.
+In this way you can actually see the incoming work, the current work and what has been done.
+This configuration helps to see the actual flow of work.

 ***
 ### Limit Work in Progress (WIP)